 The EBCS termination notice procedure allows a STA that is a broadcaster of EBCS traffic streams to indicate

 that one or more of the EBCS traffic streams that it is broadcasting is to be terminated.
+In EBCS DL, the broadcaster of one or more EBCS traffic streams is an EBCS AP.